QuentinRa/blog.quentinra.dev/info/ocaml/interm/zippers.md

 [Go back](..)

-Zipper are pretty convenient when you want something a bit more format than a couple to handle multiples types in one type.
+Zippers are pretty convenient when you want something a bit more format than a couple to handle multiples types in one type.